LauraBreimann/neuron_Puro-PLA_quantification/README.md

 * _**4. Puro-PLA analysis using RS-FISH**_
 * _**5. Mask filtering using RS-FISH**_
 * _**6. Generating overlay images of the detections**_
-* _**7. Colletion of all datasets and plotting**_
+* _**7. Collection of all datasets and plotting**_

 <br />

+This pipeline is part of a publication:
+_Loedige, I. et al. mRNA stability and m6A are major determinants of subcellular mRNA localization in neurons.
+Mol.
+Cell (2023) [doi:10.1016/j.molcel.2023.06.021](https://www.sciencedirect.com/science/article/pii/S1097276523004689?via%3Dihub)._
 <div style="text-align: justify">

  ### 1. Tiff file extraction from .lif files

-Use the [Fiji](https://fiji.sc/) macro ```open_lif_split_gfp_max.ijm``` script to open a set of .lif files, split the channels and resave them as single tiff files.
-The script also renames the files, for this, the script exprects these channels in this order: 1.
+Use the [Fiji](https://fiji.sc/) macro ```open_lif_split_gfp_max.ijm``` script to open a set of .lif files, split the channels, and resave them as single tiff files.
+The script also renames the files, for this, the script expects these channels in this order: 1.
 DAPI, 2.
 Puro-PLA, 3.
 Map2-GFP.
 The script also saves a max projection of the GFP channel, which may be used to create a binary mask.

  ### 2. Mask creation using Ilastik

 [Ilastik](https://www.ilastik.org/) can be used to create a binary mask to filter the Puro-PLA detections.
-Since neurons are pretty flat, mask are creeated from max projections of the GFP  channel.
-The ```Autocontex``` workflow uses pixel classification to segement the cell boundaries.
-For this cells are segemented in two rounds.
-After innitial training, similar images can be processed together in the batch mode.
-To export the masks, select the ```Simple segmentation``` output format and tiff as file format.
+Since neurons are pretty flat, masks are created from max projections of the GFP  channel.
+The ```Autocontex``` workflow uses pixel classification to segment the cell boundaries.
+For this, cells are segmented into two rounds.
+After initial training, similar images can be processed together in batch mode.
+To export the masks, select the ```Simple segmentation``` output format and tiff as the file format.

   <img src="https://github.com/LauraBreimann/neuron_Puro-PLA_quantification/blob/main/screenshots/C1-Composite_22.jpg" alt="Max projection of the Map2-GFP channel" width="400">